Abbotsford, British Columbia: Arts, culture and heritage

 The Abbotsford Arts Council hosts a number of free local events including music in Mill Lake Park, the Arty Awards and more recently, the Christmas Artisan Gift Fair.
 It has been involved in projects such as the Abbotsford "Unity Statue", Abbotsford Christmas Craft Fair, Art in the Park, Abbotsford's Art and Heritage Unity Festival, and the Historical Downtown Art Bench Project.
 As well as maintaining the Kariton Art Gallery which features and hosts exhibitions from local artists of all mediums residing in the Lower Mainland.

 The Reach Gallery Museum features exhibitions from across Canada and around the world, as well as the work of local artists.
 It houses a heritage archive, runs special events, programs and courses and seeks to promote local arts and culture.

 Trethewey House Heritage Site features a restored 1920s Craftsman-style house built by J.O.
 Trethewey, one of the owners of the lumber and shingle mill that gave Mill Lake Park its name.
 The municipally designated heritage house and adjacent gallery are open to the public for special events, educational programming, and drop-in tours.

 The Mennonite Heritage Museum, which opened in January 2016, features a permanent exhibit that tells the 500-year-old story of the Anabaptist/Mennonite movement, with a particular focus on the history of those Mennonites who settled in Abbotsford beginning in the early 1930s.
 The Museum also has a gallery that features the work of local Mennonite artists, a coffee shop serving traditional Mennonite foods, a bookstore, and a replica traditional Mennonite housebarn that includes a permanent exhibit focusing on Mennonites and agriculture.
 The Museum is also home to the library and archive of the Mennonite Historical Society of British Columbia.

 Gallery 7 Theatre and Performing Arts has been one of Abbotsford only performing arts organizations since 1991 and operates out of Mennonite Educational Institute.
 They produce four mainstage productions every year.

 Transportation

 Public bus transportation is provided by the Central Fraser Valley Transit System.
 Passenger rail service to Vancouver currently runs from nearby Mission by way of the West Coast Express.
+Abbotsford is also served by Via Rail's The Canadian as a flag stop.
+The station is only served by westbound trains towards Vancouver.
+Eastbound trains call at Mission, British Columbia along the CPR tracks, on the other side of the Fraser River.
+This split in service between Vancouver and Ashcroft is due to CN and CPR utilizing directional running through the Thompson- and Fraser Canyon.

 Air links are provided by the Abbotsford International Airport.
 WestJet provides regular scheduled service from the airport, due to its proximity to Vancouver's eastern suburbs.
 The airport is also the home of the annual Abbotsford International Airshow.

 Major transportation routes leading into Abbotsford are the Trans-Canada Highway (No. 1), the Abbotsford-Mission Highway (No. 11) and the Fraser Highway (No. 1A).
 Access to the United States is via the Sumas–Huntingdon Border Crossing.